rexendevar/LoChord/README.md

 - lead mode
 - configurable larger chords e.g. 2 octaves of a triad stacked, bass note etc
 - rewrite it all with a class so i'm not misusing global vars so badly DONE
-- windows version LOOKS LIKE ITLL BE A PAIN IN THE ASS
+- windows version DONE but it sucks a bit
 - put it in a ras pi for my dawless setup
 - integrate my new evil features better
 - ill think of more